KamilCzerniak/Codewars-JAVA/7-kyu/Find Max Tree Node/readme.md

 ### Find Max Tree Node

 You are given a binary tree.
-Implement the method findMax which returns the maximal node valuein the tree.
+Implement the method findMax which returns the maximal node value in the tree.

 For example, maximum in the following Tree is 11.
 ```